A Complete Guide to Legal Name Change in Missouri

 Marriage name change

 Legal name change is very simple when done through marriage.
-But you need to make sure your marriage follows state law.
-Before you get married, apply for a marriage license within any Missouri Recorder of Deeds office.
-They’re often found in the county courthouse.
-Chapter 451 of Missouri’s revised statues determines the state’s marriage laws.
+Before getting married, apply for a marriage license within any Missouri Recorder of Deeds office.
+They're often found in the county courthouse.
+Chapter 451 of Missouri's revised statues determines the state's marriage laws.

-A Missouri marriage license is available to residents and nonresidents who intend to get married in the state.
+A Missouri marriage license application is available all applicants: there is no Missouri residency requirement.
 License fees vary from one county to the other, but expect to pay around $50.
 (Give or take $10.)
 Every office takes cash, while fewer accept checks, money orders, and credit or debit cards.
 The latter two may incur a surcharge.

-There's no waiting period before you receive your license; it's given right away once they approve your application.
-You and your partner must come before the deeds recorder (or their deputy) with valid ID showing your date of birth, such as a driver's license or passport.
-Bring a certified copy of your birth certificate if you’re younger than 18 years old.
+There's no waiting period before you receive your marriage license; it's given right away once they approve your application.
+You and your partner must come before the deeds recorder.
+Bring proof of identity showing your date of birth, such as a driver's license, state ID, or passport.

-There’s no tail-end waiting period after you get your marriage license; meaning you can get married without delay.
-Your license will stay valid for 30 days after it’s issued.
+There's no tail-end waiting period after you get your license; meaning you can get married without delay.
+Your license will stay valid for 30 days after issuance.
 If it expires, you must reapply and repay the license fee.
-(Starting from scratch.)

-Legal adults age 18 and older don’t need their parent’s consent to marry: minors do.
-One custodial parent or legal guardian must grant consent for their child to marry in person or via notarized consent form (gotten from the recorder’s office).
-There are caveats and cut-off points.
-For instance, Missouri excludes anyone below age 16 from marrying (as of July 13, 2018).
+Adults 18 and older can marry without parental consent; minors require it.
+One custodial parent or legal guardian must grant consent for their child to marry in person or via notarized consent form (gotten from the county recorder's office).
+As of July 13, 2018, Missouri excludes anyone below age 16 from marrying.

 You can take another last name after marriage, depending on what suits your fancy.
-It’s one of the first legal to-dos after marriage you’ll confront.
-Marriage name change rules apply to same-sex marriages too.
+It's one of the first legal to-dos after marriage you'll confront.
 Here are your options…

 You can put a hyphen between your spouse’s name and yours.
 Hyphenating is a simple middle-ground approach if you don’t want to give up too much or hurt your spouse’s feelings and expectations.